Specialists in mortgages for different income types

 In most cases the lending criteria is pretty much identical.
 We work with specialist advisors who can help you find a lender who will consider an LLP mortgagee, including re-mortgages and ‘buy to let’ mortgages for LLP’s.

 A trust is usually set up to manage assets such as money, investments or property.
 The first thing you need to do is find out if the trust has the authority to borrow money for a trust fund income mortgage, which is not always the case.

 A trust income mortgage is an excellent way of getting your child onto the property ladder (and you could save a lot of money in rent in the long term).
 It’s also an opportunity to be able to avoid capital gains tax and inheritance tax, so it’s a good financial decision for all parties.

+Someone will have to act as trustee to manage the trust and the trust income for the mortgage.
 So, what is a mortgage trustee?
 Simply put, the mortgage trustee definition is someone who manages the trust on behalf of, and for the benefit someone else.